Storey: European scheme

-In countries that use the European system, the ground floor is either marked 0, or with the initial letter of the local word for ground floor (G, E, etc.), successive floors are then marked 1, 2, etc. However, even when the ground floor button is marked with a letter, some digital position indicators may show 0 when the lift / elevator is on that floor.
+In countries using the European system, the ground floor is either marked 0, or with the initial letter of the local word for ground floor (G, E, etc.), successive floors are then marked 1, 2, etc. However, even when the ground floor button is marked with a letter, some digital position indicators may show 0 when the elevator is on that floor.
 If the building also contains floors below ground, negative numbers are common.
-This then gives a conventional numbering sequence –2, –1, 0, 1, 2, 3, ...
+This then gives a conventional numbering sequence −2, −1, 0, 1, 2, 3, ...
 In Spain and other countries whose official language is Spanish or Portuguese, the ground floor is usually marked PB (planta baja, planta baixa, etc.), and in buildings where these exist, the entresuelo or entresòl and principal are marked E and P, respectively.
 In France, floors are usually marked the same way as in Spain; however, the letters for the ground floor are RDC (rez-de-chaussée), seldom simplified to RC.
+This scheme is also found in some buildings in Quebec.
 Where these exist, there are high ground RCH (rez-de-chaussée haut) and lower ground RCB (rez-de-chaussée bas), or garden ground RJ (rez-de-jardin) and former ground RC.
 In Portugal, the letters corresponding to the ground floor are R/C (rés-do-chão) or simply R.

-For example, in the Polish language there is a clear distinction: the word parter means ground floor and piętro means a floor above the parter, usually with an ordinal: 1st piętro, 2nd piętro etc. Therefore, a parter is the zeroth piętro.
-Older elevators in Poland have button marked P for the ground floor (parter) and S for basement (suterena).
-Elevators installed since 1990 have 0 for parter and -1, -2 etc. for underground floors.
+For example, in Polish language there is a clear distinction: the word parter means ground floor and piętro means a floor above the parter, usually with an ordinal: 1st piętro, 2nd piętro etc. Therefore, a parter is a zero piętro.
+Older elevators in Poland have a button marked P for the ground floor (parter) and S for the basement (suterena).
+Elevators installed since 1990 have 0 for parter and −1, −2 etc. for underground floors.

-In Hawaiian language, the labels, from the ground floor to the sixth (UK) / seventh (US) floor are, in order: LP, P1, P2, P3, P4, P5 and P6.
+Elevators in Europe sometimes mark the entrance floor by having a green button, and/or one that protrudes further from the panel than the ones for the other floors.